wlacsec/NEW-PROJECT/README.md

 - A ride share app for West LA College students that encourages carpooling (Proposed by Margarita)

-- Redesign the West LA College website frontend (Propesed by Rashad)
+- Redesign the West LA College website frontend

-- Build a website for the West LA College Software Engineering Club (Proposed by Rashad)
+- Build a website for the West LA College Software Engineering Club

 If you have any ideas for a software project that you think would be fun to work on, please contact me at: wlacsec@gmail.com.